James Dean: Personal life

 After finishing his role for East of Eden, Dean took a brief trip to New York in October 1954.
 While he was away, Angeli unexpectedly announced her engagement to Italian-American singer Vic Damone.
 The press was shocked and Dean expressed his irritation.
 Angeli married Damone the following month.
-Gossip columnists reported that Dean watched the wedding from across the road on his motorcycle, even gunning the engine during the ceremony, although Dean later denied doing anything so "dumb".
-Joe Hyams, in his 1992 biography of Dean, James Dean: Little Boy Lost, claims that he visited Dean just as Angeli, then married to Damone, was leaving his home.
-Dean was crying and allegedly told Hyams she was pregnant, with Hyams concluding that Dean believed the child might be his.
-Angeli, who divorced Damone and then her second husband, the Italian film composer Armando Trovajoli, was said by friends in the last years of her life to claim that Dean was the love of her life.
-She died from an overdose of barbiturates in 1971, at the age of 39.
+Gossip columnists reported that Dean watched the wedding from across the road on his motorcycle, even gunning the engine during the ceremony.
+However, Dean later denied doing anything so "dumb".
+Angeli, who later divorced Damone and then her second husband, the Italian film composer Armando Trovajoli, was said by friends in the last years of her life to claim that Dean was the love of her life.
+She died from an overdose of barbiturates in 1971 at the age of 39.
 Dean also dated Swiss actress Ursula Andress.
 "She was seen riding around Hollywood on the back of James's motorcycle," writes biographer Darwin Porter.
-She was also seen with Dean in his sports cars, and was with him on the day he bought the car that he died in.
+She was also seen with Dean in his sports cars and was with him on the day he bought the car he died in.

+In 1974, a documentary titled James Dean Remembered highlighted significant moments from Dean's career in film and television and featured interviews with notable figures such as Sammy Davis Jr., Natalie Wood, Sal Mineo, and Leonard Rosenman.
+In the documentary, Rosenman contended that fans often admired Dean for traits he actually despised in himself, such as his rebellious and eccentric image.
+He emphasized that, rather than embracing this persona, Dean had a profound desire for "peace and intellectual growth".
+While he felt compelled to adopt a rebellious identity reminiscent of Marlon Brando's character in The Wild One, he ultimately sought to distance himself from that image, which prompted him to pursue therapy later in life.
+Natalie Wood also offered insights into Dean's behavior, suggesting it stemmed from an emotional need for connection rather than mere rebellion.
+She noted that he sought love and attention, expressing a desire for others to listen to him instead of rejecting him.
+Though often perceived as a nonconformist and eccentric, Wood pointed out that many of Dean's actions—like avoiding suits and social functions—are less uncommon today.
+She characterized him in an interview by Peter Lawford: "But I think he was not into drugs or anything very spooky or weird.
+I think he was a very healthy young man...
+Very moody and poetic.
+But not freaked out or drugged out or anything like that."